Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Intel scored 78% overall performance on the PageSpeed Insights on the mobile version and the Largest Contentful Paint scored 4 seconds.

-The overall result was AMD won it, but still Intel faster by 0.01 seconds.
+The overall result was AMD won it, but still, Intel was faster by 0.01 seconds.

 Vultr Intel PageSpeed Insights WordPress Mobile Speed Test